sakuyak/bulltest/data/blog/What is needed to be a top DAO in terms of Governance.md

 date: '2024-03-20'
 tags: ['markdown', 'code', 'features']
 draft: false
-summary: Example of a markdown file with code blocks and syntax highlighting
+summary: To become a top DAO (Decentralized Autonomous Organization) in terms of governance, several key elements and practices are essential
 ---
 I asked this question to ChatGPT (3.5) to start a conversation.